sailfishos-mirror/localsearch/docs/reference/endpoint.md

 - `tracker:Pictures`
 - `tracker:Software`

-See how the Tracker portal [uses graphs](https://gnome.pages.gitlab.gnome.org/tracker/docs/developer/sandboxing.html#how-it-works) as the data units to perform isolation between clients.
+See how the TinySPARQL portal [uses graphs](https://gnome.pages.gitlab.gnome.org/tracker/docs/developer/sandboxing.html#how-it-works) as the data units to perform isolation between clients.

 The `tracker:FileSystem` graph contains all nfo:FileDataObject